 - Mckenney’s, Inc.

 - Miss Georgia Dairies

-In the past, victims had to prove that asbestos was a contributing factor to their disease.
-With the new laws, however, not only does asbestos have to be a contributing factor, but it must also be proven to be a substantial contributing factor.
-In other words, asbestos must have been the primary cause of the disease and not just a contributing factor.
+- In the past asbestos victims had to prove that asbestos was a contributing factor to their disease, but now it must also be proven to be a substantial contributing factor and the primary cause of a disease.

-- Chapter 391-3-14-.01 of the Georgia Department of Natural Resource’s EPD Rules mandates that all friable asbestos must be “wettened” before removing it from the asbestos abatement project area.
+- All friable asbestos must be “wetted” before removing it from the asbestos abatement project area.
 The asbestos must remain wet while encapsulating it for proper disposal.

 - Written notification must be sent to the state within seven days prior to starting any asbestos abatement project in Georgia.

 For more detailed information and additional regulations involved in Georgia asbestos abatement, contact the EPD at 404-657-5947 or toll-free at 888-373-5947.